spyrosoft/hunchentoot-boilerplate/README.md

 Why To Use This
 ===============

-This repository is a starting point for developers containing proper routes and mime types for /css, /js, and /images in static.lisp.
-The static.lisp file is loaded at the end of init.lisp.
+This repository is a starting point for new Hunchentoot projects.
+Off the bat routes and mime types for /css, /js, and /images are taken care of.

 Linux Sysadmin Notes